Sorting and filtering as effective rational choice procedures

 What should the agent then do?
 He cannot filter the elements by $\capacity$.
 So, he must manually inspect the list, mustn't he?

 We claim: The agent can still use the available operations, namely $\sort{d}{\rating} \circ \sort{i}{\price}$.
-Then, he can apply a satisficing procedure on the set $\capacity \geq$ 1GB.
-The lack of a filtering mechanism on a particular attribute can be replaced by a final \emph{satisficing} step.
+Then, he can apply a satisficing procedure on the set $\capacity \geq$ 1TB.
+In other words, the lack of a filtering mechanism on a particular attribute can be replaced by a final \emph{satisficing} step.